RavishaJain/Health_PowerBI/README.md

 **Requirement Gathering:**

-1. Identified stakeholders and business objectives.
+Step 1.
+Identified stakeholders and business objectives.
 Conducted a high-level study of the health care data and defined the scope of the project.

-2. Data Collection:
+Step 2.
+Data Collection:
 Utilized Power BI Folder Data Connectors to gather data from multiple sources.

-3. Data Transformation & Modeling:
+Step 3.
+Data Transformation & Modeling:
 Ensured data quality by checking data types and the number of rows loaded.
 Merged Inpatient and Outpatient datasets, addressing any column name discrepancies.

-4. Data Visualization Blueprint:
+Step 4.
+Data Visualization Blueprint:
 Gained a comprehensive understanding of the data through transformation and modeling.
 Designed a visualization blueprint with two main pages: Summary Page and Detailed Page.

-5. Dashboard Layout & Design:
+Step 5.
+Dashboard Layout & Design:
 Implemented the design using DAX expressions to create meaningful measures.
 Developed a visually appealing dashboard with a focus on user experience.

-6. Adding Interactivity/Navigation & Testing:
+Step 6.
+Adding Interactivity/Navigation & Testing:
 Incorporated interactions among pages for a seamless user experience.
 Conducted thorough testing to ensure the accuracy and reliability of the dashboard.

-7. Publish the Dashboard:
+Step 7.
+Publish the Dashboard:
 Published the finalized dashboard to the Power BI platform for easy access.

-8. BAU Refresh Process:
+Step 8.
+BAU Refresh Process:
 Set up a Business as Usual (BAU) refresh process to keep the dashboard up-to-date with the latest data.

 **Explore, Analyze, and Empower:**